PART ONE - PART TWO - PART THREE - PART FOUR

 That same month, Warner Home Video issued its first DVDs of classic animated material--but alas, not a single Looney Tunes character was in sight.
 Hanna-Barbera's Scooby-Doo was quickly becoming Time Warner's hottest cartoon property, with the dog's licensed products outselling those of Bugs and friends.
 Two Scooby DVDs--the five-episode Scooby-Doo's Original Mysteries and the 1987 TV movie Scooby-Doo Meets the Boo Brothers--joined the Tom and Jerry compilation Tom and Jerry's Greatest Chases.
 Scooby and Tom and Jerry would soon eclipse the Looney Tunes as Warner Home Video's highest animated priority.

 But Warner Bros. wasn't done with the Looney Tunes yet.
-The company spent a considerable part of 1999 pushing its Mil-looney-um 2000 licensing campaign, Warner's first big Looney Tunes push since the release of Space Jam.
+The company spent a considerable part of 1999 promoting its Mil-looney-um 2000 licensing campaign, Warner's first big Looney Tunes push since the release of Space Jam.
 Amounting to little more than ad artwork featuring the characters celebrating the upcoming new year, Warner Bros. was hoping the Mil-looney-um 2000 campaign would inject new life into the franchise.

 Warner Home Video again did its part by officially launching a brand new line of Looney Tunes videos.
 New character collections were going to fall under the banner Looney Tunes Presents, a title that had already been tested the year before on the two Marvin the Martian tapes.
 Considered by the label as the next generation of Looney Tunes home video releases, Warner Home Video unceremoniously put almost all preceding Looney Tunes videos on moratorium, including such high sellers as the Golden Jubilee series and all of the MGM/UA product it was still distributing.

 The Looney Tunes Presents line officially premiered in June 1999 with the release of two Tweety collections: Tweety: Home Tweet Home and Tweety: Tweet & Lovely.
-Tweety was picked to launch the series for a very simple reason; he was Warner Bros.
+Tweety was picked to launch the series for a very simple reason: he was Warner Bros.
 Consumer Products' top-selling Looney Tunes character.
 According to the studio's press release announcing the series, Tweety merchandise had brought in more than $50 million in 1998 alone.
 The rest of the Looney Tunes Presents series would focus entirely on the franchise's most popular characters in terms of licensing.

 Priced at $14.95 each, the two videos were marketed primarily for children.
 The simple cardboard slipsleeve boxes of old were replaced with plastic, Disney-style clamshell cases in bright Tweety-inspired yellow (though slipsleeve versions were also made available through select retailers).
 Each video came packaged with a flat, cardboard Tweety picture frame, while special gift sets were also sold that included a plush Tweety doll.